Pennsylvania Pesticide Applicator Certification

 Pesticide Control Act Recordkeeping

 Commercial and public applicators must maintain records for each application.
 Private applicators are required to maintain records for all applications of restricted use pesticides.
 Operations that employ agricultural workers or handlers covered by the Worker Protection Standard must keep records for all pesticide applications.
-All pesticide application records must be completed within 24 hours of the pesticide application and maintained for three years and contain the following:
+All pesticide application records must be maintained for three years, completed within 24 hours of the pesticide application, and contain the following:

 - The date of application, and for those pesticides specifying a reentry period, the hour of completion